pratham0804/accountability-partner-platform/README.md

 ## Technical Stack

+### Frontend
+- React.js
+- Redux for state management
+- React Router for navigation
+- Axios for API calls
+- Material-UI for components
+- Socket.io-client for real-time chat

 ### Backend
-- Node.js + Express
+- Node.js with Express
-- MongoDB for data storage
+- MongoDB with Mongoose
 - JWT for authentication
-- RESTful API design

-### Frontend
-- React for UI components
-- React Router for navigation
+- Socket.io for real-time features
-- Axios for API communication
+- Nodemailer for email notifications
-- React-Toastify for notifications
+- Joi for request validation

 ## Setup Instructions